Lukoil: Hydrocarbon reserves

-The company's proved hydrocarbon reserves as of January 1, 2011 amounted to 17.255 billion barrels of oil equivalent, including 13.319 billion barrels of petroleum and 0.67 trillion cubic meters of natural gas.
+The company's proved hydrocarbon reserves as of 1 January 2011, amounted to 17.255 billion barrels of oil equivalent, including 13.319 billion barrels of petroleum and 0.67 trillion cubic meters of natural gas.
 In terms of proved oil reserves, Lukoil, according to its own information, was the sixth-largest private oil company in the world at the time.

-In addition, probable hydrocarbon reserves as of January 1, 2011 were 8.46 billion barrels of oil equivalent (including oil 6.47 billion barrels of petroleum and 0.34 trillion cubic meters of natural gas).
+In addition, probable hydrocarbon reserves as of 1 January 2011 were 8.46 billion barrels of oil equivalent (including oil, 6.47 billion barrels of petroleum, and 0.34 trillion cubic meters of natural gas).
 Possible reserves were 3.17 billion barrels of oil equivalent (including 2.78 billion barrels of petroleum and 65.7 billion cubic meters of natural gas).

 Major oil fields

-Since 2016, Lukoil has been trying to get a development license for Nadezhda field in Baltic field, situated in Kaliningrad region aside of Continental shelf, which is booked for state companies only.
-In October 2021, due to ecology risks, the Russian government withdrew the decision to provide the license for geological exploration at Nadezhda field.
+Since 2016, Lukoil has been attempting to obtain a development license for the Nadezhda field in the Baltic Sea, located in the Kaliningrad region, which is outside the Continental shelf and reserved for state companies only.
+In October 2021, due to ecological risks, the Russian government withdrew its decision to grant a license for geological exploration at the Nadezhda field.